 This 1999 science fiction novel looks at the ideas of alternate realities / universes with a somewhat different approach.
 Things start out promisingly, albeit with a somewhat unbelievable core idea.

 Obviously Britain has vanished - on the eve of the First World War, still the greatest imperial nation, and one controlling large swaithes of the globe.
-With it's capital gone, parts of the empire (Egypt is mentioned) gain rapid independece, while the remnants of the British Ruling Class - lead by Lord Kitchener, from Canada, attempt to hang on to India, and the more important bits.
+With it's capital gone, parts of the empire (Egypt is mentioned) gain rapid independence, while the remnants of the British ruling class - lead by Lord Kitchener from Canada, attempt to hang on to India.

-Britain's navy is intact, and this leads to the most exciting ideas in the book - that the vast, untapped natural resources of this new, primerial Europe, are up for grabs - and the US wants to get them.
-Sparking conflict between the two powers.
+Britain's navy is intact, and this leads to the most exciting ideas in the book - that the vast, untapped natural resources of this new, primeval Europe, are up for grabs and the US wants to get them, sparking conflict between the two powers.

-So the book centres on an expedition into the new/old continent.
+The book centres on an expedition into the new/old continent.
 At this point, the novel falls apart.
 Rapidly.
 We get some sort of alternate-reality, future civilisation, mumbo-jumbo.
-Different forces at the end of the galaxy are mentioned, who seem to be using the Earth as both a store of the accumulated information over the previous eons and a battlefield.
+Different forces at the end of the galaxy are mentioned, who seem to be using the Earth as both a store of the accumulated information over the previous aeons and a battlefield.
 Or something.

 Frankly, it's easy not to care.
 So I didn't.
 I finished it out of duty, in the hope that something interesting might happen.
 But when some of the main characters (I say characters, but most of them are little more than names) started to mutate into lizard like creatures with multiple arms, I found that the only reason left to finish the book, was so that I could be horrible about it in this review.